- Heating raw dairy products

 Q: What are your views on Amazake please?
 I couldn’t find too much about it on westonaprice.org.
 A company here in the UK has recently started selling 3 different organic varieties – Oat, Millet and Brown Rice.
 I was wondering if the fermentation process might improve the situation with regard to phytic acid and other antinutrients.

 A: Does not look like they are fermented.
 A poor substitute for raw dairy.

 Q: I have been drinking milk kefir made with raw milk for several months and it is aiding in my digestion tremendously.
 I was wondering if there is any research that found that milk kefir would help relieve pain from osteoarthritis.
 I read on the internet that stopping dairy all together helps rheumatoid arthritis.
 Also, a friend’s fourteen year old son has dysautonomia and he was tested positive for lactose intolerance.
 Even so, I was wondering if either water kefir or milk kefir would help his debilitating symptoms.

 A: I think both raw milk and kefir would help osteoarthritis–we have had testimonials about this.
-The boy should also be on cod liver oil and high vitamin butter oil, and off all processed foods–probably a
+The boy should also be on cod liver oil and high vitamin butter oil, and off all processed foods–probably a tall order.

 Q: I totally agree with having raw milk, raw cheese and butter before and during pregnancy, but I am concerned about radioactive particles in dairy after the nuclear power plant accident in Japan.
 I live in Arizona and we get most of our dairy (except milk) from west coast.
 Do you still think it is a good idea to get a lot of dairy?
 Can I get enough minerals and vitamins from dolomite powder or liver or eggs or something like that without dairy?
 I am taking cod liver oil/ butter oil blend, nutritional yeast, dolomite powder, coconut oil daily.
 Should I consider ordering cheese from Wisconsin or east coast away from west coast?